andikrueger/AzureCP/Register-App-In-AAD.md

     - Add a permission > Select "Microsoft Graph" > "Application permissions" > Directory > Directory.Read.All > click "Add permissions"
     - Click on "Grant admin consent for TenantName" > Yes
     > **Note:** "After this operation, you should have only the Microsoft Graph > Directory.Read.All permission, of type "Application", with admin consent granted.
-- Click on "Certificates & secrets": AzureCP supports both using a certificate or a client secret, choose either option depending on your needs.
+- Click on "Certificates & secrets": AzureCP supports both a certificate or a client secret, choose either option depending on your needs.